Intuitive Surgical SurgToolLoc and SurgVU Challenges Results: 2022-2025: Results and methods from the MICCAI 2022 SurgToolLoc challenge

 From the data collected, 24,695 video clips from a set of 11 unique training exercises were made available for training purposes.
 Each clip was 30 seconds long and captured at 60 FPS with a resolution of 720p (1280 x 720) from one channel of the binocular endoscope (Figure \ref{fig:test_labels_csv}).
 For the extent of each clip, there were up to three robotic surgical tools simultaneously installed within the surgical field.
 For each video clip within the training set, we provided the corresponding tool presence labels that indicated which robotic tools are installed.
 Since the tools are installed for the entire duration of each video clip, only one label per video clip was provided.
 Notably, for some clips, or portions of clips, tools were obscured or otherwise temporarily not visible.
 Moreover, the instrument distribution among the data was highly imbalanced.
 As such, the tool presence labels were noisy indicators of the presence of a surgical instrument in the video frames.
-The teams were also allowed to pre-train their models on publicly available surgical datasets such as Cholec80 \cite{twinanda2016endonet} and M2CAI \cite{jin2018tool}, and comprehensive datasets such as ImageNet \cite{russakovsky2015imagenet}.

 Presence labels were a list of four strings corresponding to the tools present in the robot's four arms [USM1, USM2, USM3, USM4], e.g, ['cadiere forceps', 'nan', 'force bipolar', 'grasping retractor], where the arm with the camera installed is labeled as "nan."
 The four arms are usually (though not necessarily) installed from left to right (i.e. USM1 is the leftmost arm, and USM4 is the rightmost arm).
 Figure \ref{fig:test_labels_csv} shows an example of the .csv file with the presence labels.
 This training data set has also been released publicly and can be accessed at https://console.cloud.google.com/storage/browser/isi-surgtoolloc-2022.